specify the domain you want to use for your local development

 }

-By default Caddy already handle forwarding between HTTP to HTTPS, so we have something else to do here.
+By default Caddy already handles automatic forwarding from HTTP to HTTPS, so we don't have to do anything extra for that to work.

 version: "3.8"